ricardotetti/Checkers_DS/README.md

-# Data_structure
+# Checkers_DS
-python projects for data structure discipline
+Checkers game with tree for data structure discipline